cover of The Diaries of Judith Malina

-Malina’s vivid, beautifully-written diaries tell the story of her life in activism and art.
-They stir feelings and offer a chance for readers to revel in her vibrant descriptions of life, culture, art, and politics.
-Malina used theatre as a way to engage in revolutionary activist work; her diaries tell the story of her theatre company and its decades of defiance against capitalism and commercialism, and the struggles of making art to serve as a way to resist.
+Malina’s diaries tell the story of her theatre company and its decades of defiance against capitalism and commercialism, and the struggles of making art to serve as a way to resist.
 These diaries resonate deeply now during ongoing struggles for racial and class justice and against capitalism.
 The diaries concurrently tell the story of Malina as a woman, mother, lover, and observer of and participant in a vibrant international scene of arts and politics.
-The Living Theatre is the oldest still-existing experimental theatre in the U.S., and is known for their rejection of capitalism and their embrace of theatre as a tool to support activism.
 Malina is known for her exceptionally driven work as a stage director at a time when women were not accepted as professional directors, her devoted life in anarchism, and her thrilling work as an actor.
 She lived a bold life against norms, in non-monogamy, non-traditional motherhood, radical Judaism, and pacificism.
 To her, theatre was a way to try to build a better world, and she started The Living Theatre with Julian Beck in service of this goal.
-Her diaries record her singular honesty and fearlessness, and vivid lyrical descriptions of her surroundings.
+Her diaries record her singular honesty and fearlessness alongside vivid lyrical descriptions of her surroundings.
+These volumes are crucial resources for students, scholars, artists, activists, and also appeal to the general reader.

 "This long awaited, fascinating volume, The Diaries of Judith Malina, 1958-1971, goes far in filling the gap in our understanding of and appreciation for the unique voice, experiences, achievements and perspectives of Judith Malina, the passionate artist-activist and cofounder of The Living Theatre, a groundbreaking ensemble that landed at the center of the zeitgeist during the decade these diaries span.
 In Malina’s intimate, sharply etched and riveting chronicles, astutely and sensitively edited by Kate Bredeson, we can "feel alongside her in the moment" as Bredeson writes in her illuminating, strongly argued introduction, tracking an extraordinary life of/in the theatre that can teach us volumes about a revolutionary time not so different from our own."